Speednwachinyelugo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a project for shell redirections, task 18: Displaying lines that start with a lettert
+This is a project for shell redirections, task 19: Replacing characters